redis/node-redis/README.md

 Forcibly close the connection to the Redis server.
 Note that this does not wait until all replies have been parsed.
 If you want to exit cleanly, call `client.quit()` to send the `QUIT` command after you have handled all replies.

-If flush is set to true, all commands will be rejected instead of ignored after using `.end`.
+If flush is set to true, all still running commands will be rejected instead of ignored after using `.end`.

 This example closes the connection to the Redis server before the replies have been read.
 You probably don't want to do this: